yururyuru00/SpectralClusteringwithRefine/README.md

 ## Cite
-Please cite our paper if you use this code in your own work: https://arxiv.org/abs/2010.06854 [Yuta Yajima and Akihiro Inokuchi 2020 JSAI]
+Please cite our paper if you use this code in your own work: https://arxiv.org/abs/2010.06854 [Yuta Yajima and Akihiro Inokuchi 2020 International Conference (CANDAR)]

 ## How to Run